Antone Exum

-Antone Chavez Exum Jr. (born February 27, 1991), also known mononymously as Exum, is a musician and former American football safety.
+Antone Chavez Exum Jr. (born February 27, 1991), also known mononymously as Exum, is an American musician and former professional football safety.
 He played college football at Virginia Tech, and was selected by the Minnesota Vikings in the sixth round of the 2014 NFL draft.

 Early life

 Exum attended Deep Run High School in Glen Allen, Virginia, where he participated in football, basketball and track.
 In 2008, he was named first-team All-region and was a first-team selection for the Richmond Times-Dispatch All-Metro defensive team.
 As a junior, he threw for 860 yards and rushed for 658 yards, scoring 25 total touchdowns, while also adding 20 tackles and three interceptions as a defensive back.
 He accounted for 2,357 all-purpose yards and 30 total touchdowns in his senior season, including six on returns.

 He also lettered in basketball and track at Deep Run.
 In 2009, he earned first-place finishes in both the 100 meters (11.50s) and 200 meters (23.53s) at the Douglas Freeman Meet.
 He also posted a personal-best time of 23.16 seconds in the 200-meter dash at the district meet, where he placed sixth.

 Considered a three-star recruit by Rivals.com, Exum was listed as the 38th best athlete prospect of his class and the No. 14 player in the state.
 He was rated the No. 16 prospect in Virginia by The Roanoke Times.
 He was rated the No. 42 athlete prospect nationally by both ESPN.com and Scouts Inc. He was also ranked the No. 69 quarterback prospect in the nation by Scout.com.